Water Smart Collier

 City of Naples

-Offers swim lessons (ages 3+) through the Coalition’s NCEF Swim Central Program.
+Offers swim lessons (ages 3+) through the Coalition’s NCF Swim Central Program.
 Families must call to schedule, and there is no cost.
 River Park Aquatic Center 451 11th Street N, Naples

 (239) 213-3040